tsingui/DSL-AC68U/release/src/router/inadyn/README.md

         hostname       = myhostname.example.net
 	}

-For <https://www.namecheap.com> it can look as follows.
-Notice how the hostname syntax differs from above:
+You can even override existing plugin support for known DDNS providers, e.g., for <https://www.namecheap.com> it can look as follows.
+Notice how the hostname syntax differs between these two examples.
+You need to investigate details like this yourself when using the generic/custom DDNS plugin:

     custom namecheap {
-        username    = YOURDOMAIN.TLD
+        username    = myuser
         password    = mypass
         ddns-server = dynamicdns.park-your-domain.com
-        ddns-path   = "/update?domain=%u&password=%p&host=%h"
+        ddns-path   = "/update?domain=YOURDOMAIN.TLD&password=mypass&host="
-        hostname    = { "@", "www", "test" }
+        hostname    = { "alpha", "beta", "gamma" }
 	}

-Here three hostnames are updated, one HTTP GET update request for every listed hostname.
+Here three hostnames are updated, one HTTP GET update request for every DDNS provider is performed, for every listed hostname.
 Some providers, like FreeDNS, support setting up CNAME records (aliases) to reduce the amount of records you need to update.
 FreeDNS even default to linking multiple records to the same update, which may be very confusing if you want each DNS record to be updated from a unique IP address -- make sure to *check your settings at the DDNS provider*!

+Your hostname is automatically appended to the end of the `ddns-path`, as is customary, before it is communicated to the server.
+Username is your Namecheap username, and password would be the one given to you in the Dynamic DNS panel from Namecheap.
+Here is an alternative config to illustrate how the `hostname` setting works:

+    custom kruskakli {
+        username    = myuser
+        password    = mypass
+        ddns-server = dynamicdns.park-your-domain.com
+        ddns-path   = "/update?password=mypass&domain="
+        hostname    = YOURDOMAIN.TLD
+	}

 The generic plugin can also be used with providers that require the client's new IP address in the update request.
 Here is an example of